-Nikolay Ovchinnikov was born in 1952 in Gomel’s region, Belarus.
-He graduated from the Vitebsk Art Institute (art and graphic faculty), where he studied under F. Gumen and I. Stolyarov.
+Ovchinnikov was born in 1952 in Gomel’s region, Belarus and graduated from the Vitebsk Art Institute under the art and graphic faculty where he studied under F. Gumen and I. Stolyarov.
 Throughout his years, his work has been informed by his spiritual and philosophical understandings that have been as much reflective of his inner world as of the divine.

 Photo Courtesy by Katerina Sushko